-- Depends on which method you use - If done on paper or in a .doc file, the data will have to be aggregated before you can see trends and patterns in a program - If done using a tool such as an online survey tool, the report can vary based on how you set up the mapping process. - Whatever the method, you will likely have to work with the data to create the reports you want - Mapping data can be aggregated to show strengths, weaknesses, alignment and trends across the program
+- If mapping is done using Curriculum Links (taylorinstitute.ucalgary.ca/curriculum-links), there are a variety of charts and tables that can be automatically generated.
+See the section on Curriculum Links for more information. - If done on paper or in a .doc file, the data will have to be aggregated before you can see trends and patterns in a program. - If done using a tool such as an online survey tool, the report can vary depending on how you set up the mapping process.